TanShun/vscode-thinkphp5/README.md

 ### 0.0.2

 Rewrite the bridge between ts and php environment.
-It can follow the template file witch is used in the action.
+It can follow the template file which is used in the action.

 **Enjoy!**